-True-crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
-He begins researching the crime so that he can write a new book about it to help his flailing career.
-He uses some "snuff" film footage he finds in the house to help him in his research, but he soon finds more than he bargained for.
-There is a figure in each of the films but who or what is it?
-As a result, his family start to suffer (as does he) and things take a turn for the worse.
-Will they survive?
-Written by
+Crime writer Ellison Oswalt moves his family into a house where a horrific crime took place earlier, but his family doesn't know.
+He begins researching the crime in hopes of writing a book about it.
+Oswalt examines video footage that he finds in the house to help him in his research, but he soon discovers more than he bargained for.Written by

 Michael Hallows Eve

 7 of 7 people found this review helpful.